MURDERGUTS/MURDERGUTS/README.md

 ask me any questions regarding more info.

 [IMPORTANTLY]: inspiration is a-okay. just dont copy my shit pixel for pixel or post w/o permission(even though i wont agree either way)

-just so you know, i do NOT tint(deadass i dont know how) its my own style. and i don't have a consistent style, i change my styles a lot because of that! ^_^

 MY GITHUB IS SO EMPTY